beak-insights/felicity-astm/README.md

 Update configs

     cd astm-improved/src/felicity/
-    nano config.py  and update as necessary
+    nano config.py  # and update as necessary

 Make sure you have a working database before proceeding to this step

-    # from inside astm-improved/src/felicity/ do
+    # Run alembic migrations to generate our database tables
+    cd astm-improved/src/felicity/
     bash ./al_upgrade.sh